abstract-open-solutions/djc.recipe/djc/recipe/README.rst

     buildout directory.
 The directory will be created if not present, and nothing will be done if it already exists.
 If omitted, defaults to ``static``.

+assets-directory
+    Identifies the folder which will contain static contents like external templates that have to be downloaded (for example Bootstrap from Twitter).
+    Its goal is to offer a fast way to get external resources served from the application without take into account any deployment problem.

+staticfiles-directory
+    This option enables the use of such option from Django, and indicates a directory that is server directly from the web server.
+[XXX check this]

 media-directory
     Identifies the folder into which uploaded files will go.
 If omitted,